TeaPoly/cat_tensorflow/README.md

    setting your `TENSORFLOW_SRC_PATH` and `OPENFST`.

-   NOTE: This is an example, please don't simply copy to your terminal:
+   NOTE: This is an example, please don't copy to your terminal:

    ```shell
    # Create a symlink libtensorflow_framework.so.1 which references the original file  libtensorflow_framework.so